reimagined/resolve/docs/tutorial.md

 <!-- prettier-ignore-end -->

-This code defines a View Model **[projection](read-side.md#updating-a-read-model-via-projection-functions)**.
+This code defines a Read Model **[projection](read-side.md#updating-a-read-model-via-projection-functions)**.
 A View Model projection runs when the View Model receives a data query.
 It runs for all events with the specified aggregate IDs and builds a state based on data from these event.
 The resulting state is then sent back as the query response.

 Register the View Model in the application's configuration file as shown below.